openstack/ironic/doc/source/drivers/oneview.rst

 In order to deploy, a Server Profile consistent with the Server Profile Template of the node MUST be applied to the Server Hardware it represents.
-Server Profiles to be utilized for deployments MUST have configuration such that its **first Network Interface** ``boot`` property is set to "Primary" and connected to Ironic's provisioning network.
+Server Profile Templates and Server Profiles to be utilized for deployments MUST have configuration such that its **first Network Interface** ``boot`` property is set to "Primary" and connected to Ironic's provisioning network.

 To tell Ironic which NIC should be connected to the provisioning network, do::